deanwampler/AkkaWebSampleExercise/README.md

 ## Clean up the JSON Handling

-It's a bit messy and in your face.
-Lot's of room for code cleanup here!
+It's a bit messy and in your face in the server code.
+Lot's of room for code cleanup and encapsulation here!

 # Notes